ROBelgium/MSNoise/doc/installation.rst

   MySQL Server beforehand.
 This is not needed for sqlite.
   Read :ref:`aboutdbandperformances` for more information.
   We recommend using MySQL.

-* The `find` command: present by default on linux and available with gow_ on Windows.

 Python and Packages Installation